-The Iron Bowl has not gone the way Auburn football would like over the last few seasons, but Tigers fans will never forget when Alabama blew a 24-point lead in their own backyard inside Bryant-Denny Stadium.
+The Iron Bowl has not gone the way Auburn football would like over the past 10 or so seasons, but Tigers fans will never forget when Alabama blew a 24-point lead in their own backyard inside Bryant-Denny Stadium.

 During the 2010 Iron Bowl, Nick Saban and the Alabama Crimson Tide jumped out to an early lead behind quarterback Greg McElroy, but no lead was safe with Cam Newton leading the Auburn Tigers during their undefeated 2010 season.

 Newton, who against LSU orchestrated his memorable “Heisman Moment”, won the hearts of his school’s faithful and produced a nightmarish memory for Alabama fans that day in Tuscaloosa.

 Entering college football’s biggest rivalry game on November 26th, 2010 in Tuscaloosa, Newton and head coach Gene Chizik led the Tigers to an 11-0 record and just defeated the Georgia Bulldogs, 49-31.
 They had already locked up the SEC West division since both LSU and Alabama had two conference losses.

 But the Iron Bowl is more than just a game, and it was one the Tigers didn’t exactly start well in 2010.

 The Crimson Tide got started early with a nine-yard touchdown from 2009 Heisman Trophy winner Mark Ingram less than four minutes into the game.
 Greg McElroy would throw two touchdown passes before the end of the first quarter, one to Julio Jones and the other to Darius Hanks.

 Jeremy Shelley hit a 20-yard field goal at the eight-minute mark of the second quarter to extend the Tide lead to 24-0.

 Then, college football’s best player that season went to work.